Jean-Philippe Tanguy: Early life and education

-He began studies at the École spéciale militaire de Saint-Cyr military academy but dropped out and studied degrees at ESSEC Business School and Sciences Po in Paris.
+He received his Baccalauréat at the Lycée Henri-IV and began studies at the École Spéciale Militaire de Saint-Cyr military academy but dropped out and studied degrees at ESSEC Business School and Sciences Po in Paris earning a Master of Public Affairs.
 He then worked as a specialist in the industrial and energy sectors.

 Political career

 Tanguy joined Debout la France and unsuccessfully contested for the party during the 2015 regional elections in Nord-Pas-de-Calais-Picardie.
 He worked on Nicolas Dupont-Aignan's campaign during the 2017 French presidential election and according to Mediapart tried to forge an alliance between Dupont-Aignan and Marine Le Pen.

 He joined the National Rally in 2020 and during the 2022 French presidential election was a deputy campaign manager for Marine Le Pen.
 For the 2022 French legislative election he contested Somme's 4th constituency and defeated outgoing deputy Jean-Claude Leclabart.

+He was re-elected in the early parliamentary elections of 2024 with 57.47% of the vote.